bluecollardev/bluecollar-gridlify/README.md

-This is the source code for the Blue Collar Development SPA located at https://www.bluecollardev.com.
-Made using Vue.js, Gridsome Static Site Generator, and Netlify CMS.
+This is the source code for the Blue Collar Development website.
+Hand-crafted using Vue.js, Gridsome Static Site Generator, and Netlify CMS.
 Animations use CSS/JavaScript/anime.js/GSAP.
 Deployed using Netlify.